The Simplification of Spinor Connection and Classical Approximation: Simplification of the spinor connection

+In order to characterize the rotational degrees of freedom, the decomposition of spinor connection in Clifford algebra was derived by J. M. Nester as follow\cite{nst,dmh},

+Simplifying the grade-3 Clifford algebra by $\ga^{abc}=\eps^{abcd}\ga_d\ga^{0123}$ and combining like terms, we find the two splits (\ref{2.7}) and (\ref{nst}) are equivalent.
+However, (\ref{2.6}) and (\ref{2.7}) are more convenient for discussion and practical calculation as shown below.

-The following discussion shows that, $\pa_\mu+\Upsilon_\mu$ as a whole operator is similar to the covariant derivatives $\nb_\mu$ for tensors, but $\Om_\mu$ takes the position of the interactive potentials, and it leads to dynamical effects.
+The vector connection $\Upsilon_\mu$ and $\Om_\mu$ are only determined by metric and get rid of the influence of coefficient matrices.
+The following discussion shows that, $\Upsilon_\mu$ and $\Om_\mu$ have different physical meanings. $\pa_\mu+\Upsilon_\mu$ as a whole operator is similar to the covariant derivatives $\nb_\mu$ for tensors, it only has geometrical effect.
+But $\Om_\mu$ couples with the spin of a particle, and leads to dynamical effects.

-In the case of the diagonal metric, we have $\Om=0$, and then covariant derivatives can be easily written out.
-We give two examples frequently used.

-(E1).
-Dirac equation in Schwarzschild metric.
-Schwarzschild metric is given by In the diagonal metric, we have $\Om_\mu=0$, then
+We calculate Dirac equation in diagonal metric.
+In general case, the metric is given by